Adjunctive GNX Treatment Compared With Placebo in Children and Adults With TSC-related Epilepsy

 - Participants who have been taking felbamate for less than 1 year prior to screening.

-- Participants taking CBD preparations other than Epidiolex.
+- Participants taking cannabidiol (CBD) preparations other than Epidiolex.

-- A positive result on plasma drug screen for CBD or THC at Visit 1 (screening), with the exception of results that are fully explained by Epidiolex, which is being prescribed and managed by the investigator in the event of any Adverse events (AEs).
+- A positive result on plasma drug screen for CBD or tetrahydrocannabinol (THC) at Visit 1 (screening), with the exception of results that are fully explained by Epidiolex, which can be adjusted by the investigator in the event of any Adverse events (AEs).

-- Use of concomitant intranasal or PRN topical steroids for dermatologic reactions and allergic rhinitis are allowed during the study.
+- Use of concomitant intranasal or pro re nata (PRN) topical steroids for dermatologic reactions and allergic rhinitis are allowed during the study.

-- This exclusion criterion does not prohibit the use of approved AEDs
+- This exclusion criterion does not prohibit the use of approved ASMs.

 - Changes in any chronic medications within the 4 weeks prior to the screening visit.
 All chronic concomitant medications must be relatively stable in dose for at least 4 weeks prior to the screening visit unless otherwise noted.
 Small dose adjustment to manage tolerability and safety events is permitted and should be discussed with the study medical monitor.